The Best MLB All-Star Games Ever

 Among pitching staffs littered with the likes of Bob Gibson, Fergie Jenkins, Tom Seaver and Catfish Hunter, the biggest star on this day was Gary Peters.
 The 1963 AL Rookie of the Year and two-time All Star went three innings without allowing a baserunner and struck out four.
 Every other pitcher in the game put at least one guy on base.

-The few runs that were scored at least came in impressive fashion.
+The few runs that were scored came in impressive fashion.
 Dick Allen hit a solo home run in the second inning, and it was his replacement at third base—Tony Perez—who clubbed the game-winner for the NL in the 15th.
 The lone run for the AL came on a Brooks Robinson blast in the sixth inning.

 Fun fact about this game: It wasn't until the 13th inning that someone finally reached third base (excluding the solo home runs).
 Tim McCarver doubled to lead off the inning, and Bill Mazeroski bunted him to third before he was stranded.